 Larva currens (creeping infection) is a form of cutaneous larva migrans specific to Strongyloides infection; it results from autoinfection.
-The eruption begins in the perianal region and rapidly spreads, causing intense pruritus, but nonspecific maculopapular or urticarial eruptions may also occur.
+The eruption usually begins in the perianal region and is accompanied by intense pruritus.
+Typically, larva currens is a linear or serpiginous, rapidly migrating, erythematous, urticarial skin lesion.
+Nonspecific maculopapular or urticarial eruptions may also occur.

 Pulmonary symptoms are uncommon, although heavy infections may cause Löffler syndrome, with cough, wheezing, and eosinophilia.
 GI symptoms include anorexia, epigastric pain and tenderness, diarrhea, nausea, and vomiting.
 In heavy infections, malabsorption and protein-losing enteropathy may result in weight loss and cachexia.

 GI and pulmonary symptoms are often prominent.
+Bacteremia may develop when the larvae invade the bowel or lungs.
 Ileus, obstruction, massive GI bleeding, severe malabsorption, and peritonitis may occur.
 Pulmonary symptoms include dyspnea, hemoptysis, and respiratory failure.
 Infiltrates may be seen on chest x-ray.

 Eosinophilia is often present but can be suppressed by drugs such as corticosteroids or cytotoxic chemotherapeutic drugs.